kpartal1/advent-of-code2023/README.md

 ### Day 4:
 Really enjoyed this problem.
 Learned very concretely how prefix sum works and when to use it.
 In part (b), it felt like such a cool realization that I just "invented" prefix sum before I realized that what I was doing was prefix sum.
 Also, I was using HashSet intersections initially and it was fun to "optimize" that away into a brute n<sup>2</sup> check.
 I also just tried an O(nlogn) check and it was slower!
 I guess the overhead of sorting the Vec is worse than just doing direct comparison.
 Listening to some new Björk, Drawing Restraint #9, this is weird but I'm also kinda digging it and its cool to hear sounds that made their way into Volta, especially Vertebrae by Vertebrae.
 It really shows off the time and work that goes into making music.

+### Day 5:
+This problem was hard, but I'm satisfied with my answer!
+I especially enjoyed part (b) because I initially did it in a way that would've taken a *really* long time to run.
+Once I optimized it though, it's one of the fastest parts of the days I've done so far.
+I find that super cool because optimizing these problems is one of the goals I have for AoC this year.

 Thank you to GitHub user [ageron](https://github.com/ageron) for the inspiration for this idea (and a lot of the code lol <3).